mullenkamp/nz-flow-naturalisation/README.rst

 Not all flow locations have a continuous record from a recorder.
 Consequently, the flow sites with only gaugings need to be correlated to flow sites with (nearly) continuous recorders.
 This is done via the hydrolm package that uses ordinary least squares regressions of one or two recorders.
 The F statistic is used to determine the best regression.

 Water usage data also needs to be estimated when it doesn't already exist.
-This was done by grouping the consents by SWAZ/catchment and use type and estimating the ratio of usage to allocation by month.
+This was done by grouping the consents by catchment and use type and estimating the ratio of usage to allocation by month.
 These ratios were then applied at all consents without existing water usage data.
 This analysis was performed on a monthly scale.

 General methodology
 -------------------